sunlightpolicy/open-data-policy-hub/why-open-data/index.md

 Since open data is a tool, its purpose is different to each person who wields it.

-Governments can use open data as a tool to increase internal efficiency, to establish better data governance, to enable internal data-sharing, to keep government performance accountable to the public, or to enable better community data-sharing writ large.
+Governments can use open data as a tool to increase internal efficiency, to establish better data governance, to enable internal data-sharing, to keep government performance accountable to the public, or to enable better community data-sharing.

 As advocates, we encourage governments to share open data to remain transparent and accountable to their constituents.
 We believe that open access to information is a fundamental democratic right.
 Because information is power, we use open data to help empower residents in local communities.